How To Get PR in Denmark After Study

 What happens if my work visa expires during processing?

-If your work visa expires while PR is being processed, you can still stay in Denmark.
-But only if you apply before your current visa ends.
+If you submit your next application before your current permit expires, your stay is usually protected while the new application is being processed.
+But if you apply after your permit has expired, you risk interrupting your legal residence and affecting your PR timeline.
 You will get a temporary right to stay under the same conditions.
 Always apply early to avoid problems.
 Don’t wait till the last minute.

 How to appeal a rejected PR application?